vandangogna/MQ-SampleClient/README.md

 1. Set `USE_MUTUAL_SSL` to `false` if mutual TLS is not being used.
 1. For mutual TLS connectivity:

         a.
-Make sure that the trust \ key store files are present under `src\resources` directory.
+Make sure that the relevant account specific trust \ key store files are present under `src\resources` directory.
         a.
 The property `CIPHER_SUITE` must match as the one set on the server.
 See https://www.ibm.com/support/knowledgecenter/en/SSFKSJ_8.0.0/com.ibm.mq.dev.doc/q113220_.htm
 1. For configuring mutual TLS see: https://cloud.ibm.com/docs/mqcloud?topic=mqcloud-mqoc_jms_tls